Kelly Brazier: 2009–10

+2011

 After going to coach and play for Clan Rugby in Edmonton, Canada for four months, Brazier went back to New Zealand for the start of Women's NPC with Canterbury.
 In spite of a good debut with her new team – two tries in a 60–0 win over Hawke's Bay Tuis – and some other victories against Manawatu Cyclones and her former team Otago Spirit, Canterbury failed to reach the final.

 In October 2011, she was called by New Zealand head coach Grant Hansen to play three tests against England, a tour which concluded with two losses and a draw for Black Ferns and only 5 points for her (a conversion and a penalty).

+2017–19

-Brazier was among the nominees for the 2009 Steinlager Rugby Awards for NZRU Women's Player of the Year with Carla Hohepa and Victoria Heighway, who won.
-Brazier was also named the Otago Institute of Sport and Adventure's top sportsperson in 2009 and 2010.
-She was named in the squad for the 2017 Women's Rugby World Cup.
+Brazier was named in the squad for the 2017 Women's Rugby World Cup.
 At the 2018 Commonwealth Games, Brazier was scored the winning try in the grand final against Australia, running 80 metres and securing gold for New Zealand.
 In 2019, she was part of the winning team of the Women's Super Rugby Series.